-I like these in the box with the puppy because it's small enough that the puppy can crawl away if too hot.
+I like these in the box with the puppy in one corner, because it's small enough that the puppy can crawl away if too hot.
 Still use caution.
-These can get too hot.
+These can get really hot.
 You'll have to experiment with your microwave to determine how long to heat it.

 It is very important to monitor the boxes temperature.
 A thermometer can be a very useful tool also to help maintain the boxes temperature.
 Ideally the boxes temperature should be around 80-85 degrees for a newborn pup, UNLESS the fading is from Canine Herpes Virus.
+And the humidity between 50-65%.
+This is very difficult to do without an incubator.
+A humidifier/vaporizer in the background can help keep the humidity up.

 Canine Herpes Virus rectal temps for a pup need to be kept at 99 Fahrenheit.
+So the ambient room temperature is also 99 degrees Fahrenheit.
 At those high temps super, super close observation of the puppy at ALL TIMES is a must.
-Dehydration will set in fast.
-Ideally you want to keep the humidity around 65% for a newborn.
-It's very difficult to do without an incubator.
-A humidifier/vaporizer in the background can help keep the humidity up.
+Dehydration will set in fast, and you'll have to sub-Q fluids.
+Canine Herpes Virus is another article however.